pingcap/docs/CONTRIBUTING.md

 ## Guideline for contributing to TiDB Cloud docs

-Currently, the [TiDB Cloud documentation](https://docs.pingcap.com/tidbcloud/) is in English only, and it is stored in the `release-7.5` branch of [pingcap/docs](https://github.com/pingcap/docs) for reusing SQL documents and development documents of TiDB v7.5.
+Currently, the [TiDB Cloud documentation](https://docs.pingcap.com/tidbcloud/) is available only in English, and it is stored in the `release-7.5` branch of [pingcap/docs](https://github.com/pingcap/docs) for reusing SQL documents and development documents of TiDB v7.5.
 Hence, to create a pull request for TiDB Cloud documentation, make sure that your PR is based on the [release-7.5](https://github.com/pingcap/docs/tree/release-7.5) branch.

 > **Tip::**
 >